 Overall, WriteShop is one of the best resources I've seen for group classes and for parents who need help teaching writing.

-Note: The fifth edition has no religious content, although previous editions had a minimal amount.
+Note: The current edition (fifth edition) has no religious content, although previous editions had a minimal amount.

 For students in grades K through 6, see my review of WriteShop Primary and WriteShop Junior.